gildas/puppet-me/README.md

 - --vmware-home *path*
   Contains the location virtual machine data will be stored.
   Default value: $HOME/Documents/Virtual Machines
+- --vmware-license *key*
+  Contains the license key to configure VMWare Fusion.
+  If not provided here and VMWare needs to be configured,
+  The VMWare initialization script will request it.
 - --yes, --assumeyes, -y
   Answers yes to any questions automatically.